-- agreement on the long-term lease in the new location; - agreement on the short-term lease while construction takes place on the new site; - security of tenure for the market operator and by implication the traders; and the - continuation of the current liquor license until a new lease is concluded.
+- agreement on the long-term lease in the new location; - agreement on the short-term lease while construction takes place on the new site; - security of tenure for the market operator and by implication the traders; and the - continuation of the current liquor licence until a new lease is concluded.

-A friend has suggested that the process of relocating and redeveloping the market is a project that the wider community can be drawn into.
-It can create a sense of ownership in the process.
-It can become OUR MARKET.
+A friend has suggested that the process of relocating and redeveloping the market is a project that the wider community can be drawn into, creating a sense of belonging and ownership in the process so that it becomes OUR MARKET.
 More about this as the process unfolds.